bhattlab/GenomeSearch/README.md

 # About
 ~500,000 RefSeq/GenBank (RefBank) and ~280,000 Unified Human Gastrointestinal Genome (UHGG) were downloaded and analyzed to identify [phylophlan](https://huttenhower.sph.harvard.edu/phylophlan/) marker genes.
 These marker genes are stored in a database and all mapped back to the original genome.
 Given a query genome, *GenomeSearch* extracts marker genes from the query genome and searches against the selected database to quickly identify closely related genomes.
 This can also be run in `meta` mode where each contig in the FASTA file is treated independently.

+This tool has advantages to other approaches, such as kmer-based classification systems, because it doesn't need to load a massive index into memory, and it doesn't depend on external taxonomic classifications.
+It's pretty fast, too!

 # Installation

 Just type in